Miss USA 2014

-Miss USA 2014 was the 63rd Miss USA pageant, held at the Raising Cane's River Center Arena in Baton Rouge, Louisiana on June 8, 2014.
+Miss USA 2014 was the 63rd Miss USA pageant, held at the Baton Rouge River Center Arena in Baton Rouge, Louisiana on June 8, 2014.
 All fifty states and the District of Columbia competed.
 The preliminary competition was not webcast live for the first time in five years, but excerpts were distributed post-competition via website Hulu.
 The final night of competition was televised on NBC.

 Erin Brady of Connecticut, crowned her successor Nia Sanchez of Nevada.
 This was Nevada's first Miss USA title.
 Sanchez represented the United States on home soil at Miss Universe 2014 and finished 1st Runner-Up.

 The date and venue was revealed by Donald Trump, co-owner of the Miss Universe Organization, and Brady on March 13, 2014, during Today.
 However, it was reported that the delegates will be staying at the L'Auberge Casino and Hotel in Baton Rouge ahead of this announcement.

 For the first time, the final telecast was three hours long, with the additional hour including a look at the top 20 (rather than 15) in their home states.
 The top 20 competed in swimsuits, then eliminated by the judges to a top ten.
 The top ten competed in evening gown, then judges eliminated to a final five, along with a sixth finalist selected from the remaining contestants in the top ten via a Twitter fan vote (texting #SAVETHEQUEEN).

 This was the last Miss USA to be aired on NBC.

-Background

-Selection of contestants

-One delegate from each state and the District of Columbia was chosen in state pageants held which began in July 2013 and ended in January 2014.
-The first state pageant was Florida, held on July 13, 2013 as scheduled.
-The final pageant was New Hampshire, held on January 23, 2014.

-Twelve delegates are former Miss Teen USA state winners, surpassing the previous number of eleven former teens in Miss USA 2007, while two are former Miss America's Outstanding Teen state winners.

-Preliminary round

-Prior to the final telecast, the delegates competed in the preliminary competition, which involves private interviews with the judges and a presentation show where they compete in swimsuit and evening gown.
-The preliminary competition took place on June 6, 2014.

-Finals

-During the final competition, the top twenty competed in swimsuit and evening gown, and the top five competed in the final question signed up by a panel of judges.